snoyberg/snoyman.com/content/reveal/what-makes-haskell-unique-2020.md

 * Lens, conduit, pipes, ...
 * Lots of ways to do things in Haskell!
 * It's a plus and a minus
+* Don't overcomplicate your code!
 * Recommendation: choose a useful subset of Haskell and its libraries, and define some best practices
+* I prefer my Haskell to be boring

 ---